You are an original. You have personal questions that drive your passions and you have a unique way to contribute to the world.

 Not sure what to do with your RISE grant?
 Talk with your faculty advisor and other professors to brainstorm ways that the RISE grant can enhance your education.
 Or visit the Center for Student Research (Main 137) to discuss your ideas.

-Randolph College has announced a $15,000 grant from the Barbara C. Noyes Charitable Foundation, Inc. to support Randolph’s Innovative Student Experience (RISE) Program.
+In the fall of 2018, Randolph College announced a $15,000 grant from the Barbara C. Noyes Charitable Foundation, Inc. to support Randolph’s Innovative Student Experience (RISE) Program.

 The Barbara C. Noyes Charitable Foundation, Inc. was founded by Barbara C. Noyes ’36 in 2010.
 Noyes, who passed away in December 2015, was a highly respected physician who practiced medicine with compassion and distinction in New Jersey for many years.
 She graduated from Randolph-Macon Woman’s College with a degree in biology in 1936 and was a member of Phi Beta Kappa.
 In 1940, she earned a master’s degree in chemistry from Columbia University.
 She worked in research in the biochemistry department at Columbia and later worked at Mount Sinai, specializing in the field of immunology.